SCHEDULE CHANGES: We will be closed on Wednesday, December 6 and Thursday, December 7.

 Preparing for Your Treatment

 • This is a community acupuncture clinic.
-This means that you will receive your own customized acupuncture treatment in a large, quiet room.
+This means that you will receive your own customized acupuncture treatment in a large, quiet room with others who are also receiving acupuncture.
 We will speak in whispers and keep our talking to a minimum to maintain this oasis of peace.

 • Please wear comfortable and loose fitting clothing that can roll easily above your elbows and knees.